IBM/plex/README.md

 We designed the IBM Plex typeface carefully to both meet our needs as a global tech company and express who we are as IBMers.
 It took two years and a lot of work to get here, but today we have a signature typeface we’re proud and excited to share with the world.
 Discover more about our development of the [IBM Plex typeface](https://www.ibm.com/plex/).

-The IBM Plex typeface is an open-source project and available for download and use following the Open Font License (OFL).
-The IBM Plex family comes in Sans, Serif, Mono and Sans Condensed, all with roman and true italics.
-The fonts have been designed to work well in user interface (UI) environments, as well as other mediums.
-This project provides all source files and file formats to support most typographical situations.
+The IBM Plex typeface is an open-source project available for download and various uses following the Open Font License (OFL).
+The IBM Plex family comes in Sans, Serif, Mono, and Sans Condensed, all with roman and true italics.
+Plex has been designed to work well in user interface (UI) environments and other mediums.
+This project provides all source files and multiple formats to support most typographical situations.
 Currently, IBM Plex Sans supports Extended Latin, Arabic, Cyrillic, Devanagari, Greek, Hebrew, Japanese, Korean and Thai.
-Chinese will follow in 2022.
+Traditional and Simpliﬁed Chinese versions will be available in Q1 2024, and IBM Plex Math in Q2 2024.

 Thanks for trying the IBM Plex typeface!
 We hope you like it.

 ## Add the IBM Plex typeface to your device